crespino4/TiVoToGo.bundle/README.md

 # TiVo To Go Plex Channel Plugin

-This Plex plugin uses the TiVo To Go API to watch a stream off, or download a recorded program from, a TiVo DVR.
+This Plex plugin uses the TiVo To Go API to watch a stream off of, or download a recorded program from, a TiVo DVR.
 It requires a Series 2 or newer TiVo with a network connection.
 The Plex Media Server (PMS) should have a high speed connection between itself and the TiVo.

 _Q:_ What would I use this channel for?